corda/corda-docs-portal/usage-docs/hugo-menus.md

 /content/en/docs/corda-os/4.4/api-flows.md
 ```

-to the Corda OS 4.4 menu, and specifically to the "API" submenu.
+to the Corda OS 4.4 menu, and specifically to the "API" menu *entry*.

 We need the unique identifier for the Corda OS 4.4 menu.

 By convention this is just `corda-os-4-4`.

 We also need the unique identifier for the Corda OS 4.4 API sub menu.
 You can find this in `/config/_default/menus/menus.en.toml`

-If it is not present, or you want to create a new submenu, create that in `menus.en.toml`, for example:
+If it is not present, or you want to create a new menu *entry*, create that in `menus.en.toml`, for example:

 ```
 [[corda-os-4-4]]
-identifier = "corda-os-4-4-corda-api"
+identifier = "a-unique-sub-menu-ENTRY-id"
 name = "Corda API"
 weight = 30
 ```

-Again, note that the `weight` will determine where it appears in the menu order.
+or you can add the name and identifier to the front-matter of one page.
+This will be demonstrated in the final section.

+This says that `a-unique-sub-menu-ENTRY-id` is a menu _entry_ in `corda-os-4-4`.

+Declaring a menu-entry in `menus.en.toml` means that it is may be a text-only menu entry (with no URL).

-Finally, in the front-matter of `api-flows.md`, add the menu information:
+Finally, in the front-matter of `api-flows.md`, state this page is a child of `a-unique-sub-menu-ENTRY-id`

 ```
 ---
 menu:
   corda-os-4-4:
-    parent: corda-os-4-4-corda-api
+    parent: a-unique-sub-menu-ENTRY-id
 title: 'API: Flows'
 ---
 ```